 Whether mountain hiking, climbing, or looking for mushrooms in summer, our dedicated team will be happy to provide advice and help plan and organize your summer adventure.

-During the winter months, we are especially proud to offer Austria's only certified toboggan run.
-Our toboggan run with 2 different difficulty levels is separate from the ascent route and is thus very safe.
-In addition, the run is not only floodlit but also equipped with snow-making machines.
-You are welcome to rent our toboggans.
-You can either hike up the ascent route or have our shuttle service conveniently take you to the Waldrast.
+In the winter months, we are particularly proud to offer you Austria’s toboggan run, which has been certified several times.
+Our toboggan run has two different levels of difficulty and is separated from the ascent, making it very safe.
+The track is not only illuminated, but also covered in snow.
+We also offer a toboggan rental service.
+You can either make the ascent yourself or let our shuttle service take you to the Waldrast.

 The captivating mountains of the Stubai Alps will make the pulse of all hiking lovers race faster with excitement!
 With its unique location, the Maria Waldrast monastery is the ideal starting point for idyllic hill country hikes, picturesque treks, and challenging high mountain tours.